7: Algae - an Introduction

 - attach to objects or float freely.

-Some algae scientists (phytologists) consider any organism with chlorophyll but without the stems, roots, leaves, flowers, and vessels of plants to be algae.
+Some algae scientists (phytologists) consider any organism with chlorophyll but without stems, roots, leaves, flowers, or vessels to be an alga.

-The naming and classification of algae are confusing, so let's start with a broad review of their classification.
+Algal naming and classification can be confusing, so let's start with a broad overview of their classification.

 Life can be divided into domains, kingdoms, phyla, and additional subcategories.
-Carl Woese proposed three domains, Archaea, Bacteria, and Eukarya, in 1990, based on analyses of ribosomal RNA sequences.
-These domains are further classified into kingdoms - Archaebacteria, (Eu)bacteria, Protista, Fungi, Plantae, and Animalia.
-A seventh kingdom was added in 1981 by Thomas Cavalier-Smith, who divided Protista was two kingdoms, Protista (unicellular eukaryotes like some protozoa and some molds) and a new kingdom, Chromista (uni- or multicellular eukaryotes such as algae, diatoms, and some protozoans).
+In 1990, Carl Woese proposed three domains, Archaea, Bacteria, and Eukarya, based on analyses of ribosomal RNA sequences.
+These domains are further classified into kingdoms: Archaea, (Eu)bacteria, Protista, Fungi, Plantae, and Animalia.
+A seventh kingdom was added in 1981 by Thomas Cavalier-Smith, who divided Protista into two kingdoms: Protista (unicellular eukaryotes, including some protozoa and some molds) and a new kingdom, Chromista (unicellular or multicellular eukaryotes, including algae, diatoms, and some protozoans).
 Both Protista and Chromista have organisms with chlorophyll, and both also have heterotrophic organisms.
 Newer classifications based on additional biochemical data may yet be proposed.
 Table \(\PageIndex{1}\) below summarizes life's domains and kingdoms.

 Table \(\PageIndex{1}\): Domains and kingdoms of life.